 A modern development of houses south of Hardwick Road, on the site of a disused garage.

-Now a cul-de-sac, this was originally the continuation of Hardwick Road, but the road was rerouted around the other side of Mowbray Green, and the old exit onto The Leys closed off.
+Now a cul-de-sac, this was originally the continuation of Hardwick Road, but the road was rerouted around the other side of Mowbray Green, and the old exit onto The Leys was then closed off.

 Leading from the Square towards Bow Brickhill to the west.